Article type icon

 Academic Writing Sample: Research Proposal Excerpt

-Focusing on these three theorists, this research will determine which theory or theories best explain the life cycle of barricade warfare, focusing in particular on its disappearance.
+Focusing on these three theorists, this research will determine which theory or theories best explain the life cycle of barricade warfare, in particular on its disappearance.
 A brief but comprehensive history of barricade warfare will be provided in addition to the theoretical explanations of barricade warfare's utility.

 Research Proposal Writing Tips